Sport in India: Athletics

-In the 2022 Commonwealth Games, Avinash Sable and Priyanka Goswami won the first ever silver medals for India in the games' history and in any major multinational events in the 3000m steeplechase and 10,000m racewalking events respectively.
+In the 2022 Commonwealth Games, Avinash Sable and Priyanka Goswami won the first silver medals for India in the games' history and in any major multinational events in the 3000m steeplechase and 10,000m racewalking events respectively.

 Badminton

-Badminton is played in India and is one of the popular sports in the nation.
-People often play it as a recreational activity.
-It is most popular in South India, with the region having multiple badminton academies and coaching facilities; this is why many accomplished shuttlers are from South India.
+Badminton is a popular sport in India, specifically in South India; people often play it as a recreational activity.
+The region has multiple badminton academies and coaching facilities.

-The Badminton Association of India is the national governing body of badminton in India.
+The Badminton Association of India (BAI) is the national governing body of badminton in India.
 It organises multiple national tournaments.

-In 2022, the Indian Badminton team created history by winning the Thomas Cup tournament.
-It is a prestigious Badminton tournament.
+In 2022, the Indian Badminton team won for the first time in the Thomas Cup, which is a badminton multinational tournament.

-P. V. Sindhu, Srikanth Kidambi, and the doubles pair of Satwiksairaj Rankireddy-Chirag Shetty are ranked amongst the Top-10 in the current BWF world rankings.
-Prakash Padukone was the first player from India to achieve the world number one spot in the game, after which Srikanth Kidambi became the second male player to make it to the top spot in April 2018.
-Saina Nehwal is the first female player from India to achieve the World number one spot, which she did in April 2015, and the first Indian badminton player to win a medal at the Olympic Games.
+P. V. Sindhu, Srikanth Kidambi, and pair Satwiksairaj Rankireddy and Chirag Shetty are ranked amongst the top ten in the current BWF world rankings.
+Prakash Padukone was the first player from India to achieve the number one spot.
+He was the winner of the All England Open Badminton Championships in 1980, which was later won by Pullela Gopichand in 2001.
+Srikanth Kidambi became the second male player to make it to the top spot in April 2018.
+In 2015, Saina Nehwal achieved the world number one BWF ranking, and she is the first ever Indian badminton player who won a medal at the Olympics, doing so in 2012.

-Sindhu is the first Indian to become the Badminton World Champion, which she achieved in 2019, and the only badminton player from India to win two consecutive medals at the Olympic Games.
+Sindhu is the first Indian to become the Badminton World Champion, which she achieved in 2019, and is the only badminton player from India to win two consecutive medals at the Olympic Games.
+In 2016, she won a silver medal, while in 2020, she won bronze.

-The most successful doubles player from India is Jwala Gutta, who is the only Indian to have been ranked in the Top-10 of two categories.
-She peaked at no. 6 with Valiyaveetil Diju in mixed doubles and at no. 10 with Ashwini Ponnappa in women's doubles.

-Other successful players include Pullela Gopichand, Aparna Popat, Syed Modi, Chetan Anand, Parupalli Kashyap, Prannoy Kumar, Sameer Verma, Lakshya Sen, Ashwini Ponnappa and N. Sikki Reddy.
+Doubles player Jwala Gutta is the only Indian to have been ranked in the top 10 in two categories: at number 6 with Valiyaveetil Diju in mixed doubles, and number 10 with Ashwini Ponnappa in women's doubles.
+Other successful players include Aparna Popat, Syed Modi, Chetan Anand, Parupalli Kashyap, Prannoy Kumar, Sameer Verma, Lakshya Sen, Ashwini Ponnappa, and N. Sikki Reddy.

-Prakash Padukone and Pullela Gopichand both won the All England Open in 1980 and 2001 respectively, making them the only Indians to win the prestigious title.